Amsav23/Recipe-Page-Main/README-template.md

   console.log('🎉')
 }
 ```

+### Notes to Remember:

+**ul li::marker, ol li::marker:** Targets only the markers (bullets or numbers) in the list items.
+This approach ensures that only the bullet points and numbered list markers change color, while the text remains unaffected.

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.